Frequently Asked Questions

 Before starting instrumental lessons of any kind, I would strongly recommend a general music class, like "Music Together."
 Classes are a great way for children to garner a musical foundation, and for them to practice the listening and concentration skills required for instrumental study.
 If the child is specifically interested in violin, "Suzuki" violin teachers start children as young as 3 years old.
 A violin shop can provide a referral.

 Lessons are currently offered online via Zoom Conferencing, or in person with COVID precautions.
-Masks and vaccination are required for in person lessons.
+Masks are required for in person lessons.
 All in person lessons are at my studio in Northwest Olympia near the West Olympia Food Coop.

 General hours for lessons are Mondays- Wednesdays with start times from 10am to 7pm.
 Saturdays are offered twice monthly for adult students depending on interest level.
 Please specify your availability within this time frame on the contact form.